 That’s really what I thought.
 But I was wrong (again).

-Once I acknowledged the need, I had to learn, and then, finally, I needed to practice the skill.
-Truth is, I’m still practicing and will have to continue from here on out.
-Because Mom and Steve are still changing.
-So I’ll have to continue changing too.
+Once I acknowledged the need, I had to learn and intentionally practice the skill.
+Truth is, I’m still practicing and will always be.
+Mom and Steve are always changing and I need to be able to adapt along with them.

 Non-verbal communication and why it matters

 The change in communication has been one of the most excruciating aspects of caregiving for me.
 And I’d bet it is one of the scariest parts for Mom and Steve.
 The cruelty of Alzheimer’s and Lewy Body Dementia robbing Mom and Steve of their ability to use language to articulate, interact and connect is flat out horrifying.
 Is there a word for worse than cruel?
-If so, that is what this part of their diseases is to me.
+If so, that is what the loss of verbal communication is to me.

 From educating ourselves on their respective diseases, we understood that communication challenges and deficits would confront Mom and Steve over time.
 Initially, like so many other things, I didn’t want to admit this to myself.
 It was just too damned sad.
 If I wish it away, maybe it’ll stay away.
 But that didn’t work.
 It never does.